Single reviews of the latest tracks from Press Club, Inertia, Deathbeds, Bloom, Shangrila, To Octavia, ATLVS, & Ebonivory.

-With tempo changes and two-step parts, dissonant guitars and squealing pinch harmonics, heavy grooves that the guitarists can punch the air to at shows, a questionably placed low growl section where new vocalist Mitchell James sounds a little out of breath and finishing off with a slow grumbling breakdown, ‘Sorrow‘ sounds like any other song that could’ve been written by any other “new-age” metalcore band.
-Because that’s the over-crowded style that Gippsland’s ATLVS are trying to squeeze themselves into here, but with nothing of note to separate them from their bigger and, quite frankly, better peers, especially that of Alpha Wolf.
-I’m not kidding, ‘Sorrow‘ truly sounds like ATLVS wished that they had dropped 2017’s ‘Mono‘ instead.
+With tempo changes, two-step parts, dissonant guitars, squealing pinch harmonics, heavy grooves that the guitarists can punch the air to at shows, a questionably placed low growl section where new vocalist Mitchell James sounds out of breath, before finishing off with a slow grumbling breakdown, ‘Sorrow‘ sounds like any other song that could’ve been written by any other “new-age” metalcore band.
+Because that’s the over-crowded style that Gippsland’s ATLVS are trying to squeeze themselves into here, with nothing of note to separate them from their bigger and, quite frankly, better peers, especially that of Alpha Wolf.
+I’m not kidding: ‘Sorrow‘ truly sounds like ATLVS wished that they had dropped 2017’s ‘Mono‘ instead.
 Look, this is just milquetoast metalcore.
 Core kids will eat it right up, but as I literally have nothing else to say or add, I’m just going to move on.

 Ebonivory – ‘Explosions After Dark’

 Ballarat born-and-bred prog-metal outfit Ebonivory are one of Australia’s more promising progressive metal young stars.
 Learning well from the likes of TesseracT and Between The Buried & Me, I honestly believe that these guys are destined for greatness.
 Following previous solid tracks like ‘Patting The Black Dog‘ and ‘Tales Of Termina,’ I think we’re seeing even more of that potential take form with their bold new piece, ‘Explosions After Dark,’ one of their strongest cuts thus far.